Redfin is a real estate brokerage that utilizes technology to optimize the home buying and selling experience.

 Nevertheless, not everything went according to plan.
 In 2014, its co-founders Michael Dougherty and David Selinger sued the company over the mistreatment of their shares.
 The lawsuit was settled a few weeks later and Redfin agreed to pay the duo over $1 million as compensation.

 And in 2020, Eraker (via his new venture Surefield) sued the company for alleged patent infringement over 3D home tour technology.
 The case is still pending.
+A few months later, in October, fair housing organizations filed another lawsuit, stating that Redfin was engaging in systemic racial discrimination.

 How Does Redfin Make Money?